ahmad212o/weather_api/Readme.md

 # Weather and Travel API

-A lightweight FastAPI application for retrieving weather data, travel comparisons, and tracking metrics.
+A production-ready REST API for retrieving historical weather data and travel recommendations based on weather preferences.
+The API utilizes the Open-Meteo Climate API to provide accurate historical weather information from 2018 to 2023.

 ## Features
 - **Weather**: Fetch monthly weather profiles for cities.